 6. Use Common Sense

-Make a practice of regularly checking in the back of cabinets and under basins for any signs of mold or foul smells that might indicate a leak: prompt attention could save you thousands in repairs.
+Regularly check in the back of cabinets and under basins for any signs of mold or foul smells that indicate a leak: prompt attention could save you thousands in repairs.
 Also, consider having a professional plumber make an annual inspection of your home to check for leaks or potential problems.

 Be especially vigilant if your home is over 25 years old; your plumbing system may be on the declining side of its life expectancy.
 Inspect all accessible connections at the water heater, pumps, washing machine hoses, and valves for oxidation or discoloration – clear signs of a slow leak.

-If you suspect a leak anywhere in your plumbing system, call in Built With Freedom to repair it as soon as possible.
-Please don’t wait until your home’s plumbing deteriorates further!
-Call today and get your leaks fixed by our expert plumbers.
+If you suspect a leak anywhere in your plumbing system, call Built With Freedom to repair it as soon as possible.
+But, please don’t wait until your home’s plumbing deteriorates further!
+Instead, call today and get your leaks fixed by our expert plumbers.

-If you need help with your lines in Colorado area, we recommend the quality service from our friends at Done Plumbing.
-Done has been the leading company in Aurora drain cleaning for years and they can help you with all of your plumbing related needs.
+If you need help with your lines in the Colorado area, we recommend the quality service from our friends at Done Plumbing.
+Done has been the leading company in Aurora drain cleaning for years, and they can help you with all of your plumbing-related needs.